 Historic Sites of Manitoba: Canadian Bank of Commerce Building (402 Main Street, Grandview, Municipality of Grandview)

-This two-storey brick building at the corner of Main Street and North Railway Avenue in Grandview was designed by architect Victor Daniel Horsburgh and built in 1912 as a branch for the Canadian Bank of Commerce and became the Canadian Imperial Bank of Commerce after a 1961 merger with the Imperial Bank of Canada.
-The branch closed in 2017 and, at the time of a 2023 site visit, the building was vacant.
+This two-storey brick and stone building at the corner of Main Street and North Railway Avenue in Grandview was designed by architect Victor Daniel Horsburgh and built in 1912 as a branch for the Canadian Bank of Commerce.
+It became the Canadian Imperial Bank of Commerce after a 1961 merger with the Imperial Bank of Canada.
+Two additions on the rear of the building, constructed at different times, were used as vaults.

 Canadian Bank of Commerce Building at Grandview